top of page

 Can you find out if I'm related to King Arthur/Robin Hood/Beowulf?

 Possibly.
 But it wouldn't be ethical or accurate!
 There are a number of genealogies -- particularly medieval genealogies -- that claim to do just that.
 I've seen family histories literally going back to Adam.
 I've also seen histories tracing a family's descent from Zeus.
-If a genealogist claims they can do this for you, smile politely and put your money away.
+If a genealogist claims they can do this for you, put your money away.

 Q: